 MSC also offers through MSC University various learning and development opportunities in support of associate career growth and success through a variety of offerings, including virtual classrooms and webinars, instructor-led courses, informal work groups, e-learning, books and articles, and more.
 These opportunities can drive improvement, facilitate career development, provide coaching and mentoring opportunities, and enhance communication skills.
-Associates were offered 426 types of learnings with 44,099 total hours completed by our associates in fiscal year 2021.

-MSC's tuition assistance program covers educational costs and provides eligible associates the financial assistance to obtain a graduate or undergraduate degree while working.
-MSC's partnership with an accredited online university doubled associate participation in fiscal year 2021 by offering a full tuition grant when combined with the tuition assistance program.
+The average training hours completed by MSC associates in fiscal year 2022 increased more than 10% year over year to over 17 hours per individual.
+Additionally, MSC's tuition assistance program covers educational costs and provides eligible associates the financial assistance to obtain a graduate or undergraduate degree while working.